wtbarnes/ebtelPlusPlus/joss/paper.md

 Understanding the dynamics of the solar corona, the outermost layer of the Sun's atmosphere, requires detailed numerical modeling of the coronal plasma and magnetic field[^stellar].
 While solving the full set of three-dimensional *magnetohydrodynamic* (MHD) equations is extremely challenging for even small regions of the corona, field-aligned hydrodynamic models [e.g. HYDRAD @bradshaw_self-consistent_2003] exploit the fact that the magnetic pressure in the corona is much greater than the gas pressure.
-It is this behavior that organizes the solar corona into *coronal loops* wherein the hot coronal plasma traces out the complex coronal magnetic field.
+It is this behavior that organizes the solar corona into *coronal loops* wherein hot plasma traces out the complex coronal magnetic field.
 Because plasma dynamics in the corona are largely confined to the direction of the magnetic field, the explicit dependence on the magnetic field can be neglected and the relevant hydrodynamic equations can be reduced to a single-dimension in space, the coordinate along the coronal loop.
-However, the large range of spatial and temporal scales necessary to resolve this system still make these models computationally expensive enough that large parameter space explorations are prohibitive.
+However, the large range of spatial and temporal scales necessary to resolve this system still make field-aligned models computationally expensive enough that large parameter space explorations are prohibitive.
 The enthalpy-based thermal evolution of loops (EBTEL) model [@klimchuk_highly_2008;@cargill_enthalpy-based_2012] mitigates this difficulty by computing spatial integrals of the aforementioned field-aligned hydrodynamic equations.
-Because of its relative simplicity and computational efficiency, EBTEL has been widely used since its initial development [e.g. @qiu_heating_2012;@raftery_multi-wavelength_2009;@ugarte-urra_determining_2014].
+Because of its relative simplicity and computational efficiency, EBTEL has been widely used since its initial development [e.g. @qiu_heating_2012;@ugarte-urra_determining_2014].
 Comparisons to spatially-averaged results from field-aligned hydrodynamic models show very good agreement [@cargill_enthalpy-based_2012-1].

 # Statement of Need

-EBTEL consists of a set of ordinary differential equations that model the time-dependent behavior of the relevant thermodynamic quantities spatially-averaged over a coronal loop.
+EBTEL consists of a set of coupled, non-linear ordinary differential equations that model the time-dependent behavior of the relevant thermodynamic quantities spatially-averaged over a coronal loop.
 To approximate mass transport within a coronal loop, EBTEL equates an enthalpy flux with a balance between the heat flux out of the corona and the energy lost due to radiation in the transition region (TR), the thin layer of the solar atmosphere that connects the corona with the denser chromosphere below.
 If TR radiation cannot balance the downward heat flux, this drives an upflow of material into the corona and if the TR is radiating away more energy than the coronal heat flux can supply this drives a downflow.
 This approximation is valid for short loops and bulk velocities below the local sound speed [@klimchuk_highly_2008].